-As you can see, it’s well worth it to opt for raw honey and even better if you choose local.
-Another benefit is raw honey doesn’t go bad.
-If you see crystals in your honey just put the closed jar in a bowl of warm water to melt them away.
-Don’t let it get above 90 degrees.
+As you can see, it’s well worth getting some raw honey, and even better if you choose local.
+Another great thing about raw honey is that it doesn’t go bad.
+If you see crystals in your honey, just put the closed jar in a bowl of warm water to melt them away.
+Just don’t let it get above 90 degrees F.

 Are you looking for an easy way to support your body and set your health up for success?
 Get some raw honey!
 Purchasing from a farmer’s market will support a small business and ensure the honey is raw and local.
 To further support the immune response and make the benefits of honey go further, contact a local Wellness Way clinic.

 - Honey and Health: A Review of Recent Clinical Research – PMC (nih.gov)